vvatanabe/dockertestx/README.md

-# sqltest
+# dockertestx

-**sqltest** is a Go testing library that leverages [dockertest](https://github.com/ory/dockertest) to simplify integration testing with SQL databases using Docker containers.
-It allows you to easily spin up MySQL and PostgreSQL (and, potentially, other SQL databases) within your unit tests, execute schema and data setup, and automatically clean up resources after tests are complete.
+**dockertestx** is a Go testing library that leverages [dockertest](https://github.com/ory/dockertest) to simplify integration testing with databases and other services using Docker containers.
+Originally forked from [sqltest](https://github.com/vvatanabe/sqltest), it extends the functionality to support not only SQL databases (MySQL, PostgreSQL) but also other data stores and services, making it easier to set up and manage Docker containers for your integration tests.

 ## Features